-Hello, today we will discuss in detail whether Texas's population growth trend can catch up to California.
-Over the past few years, Texas has shown remarkable population influx, and interesting indicators related to this are emerging.
+Hello, today we will discuss whether Texas's population growth trend can catch up to California.
+Over the past few years, Texas has shown remarkable population inflow, and interesting indicators related to this are emerging.

 "As of 2024, the current difference between the two states is about 9 million, which is certainly not small."